abinashnepali/ETL-python/Webscraping/README.md

-Simple Webscraping is perform by using BeautifulSoup saving the file on json locally
+Simple Webscraping is perform by using BeautifulSoup and saving the file on json format locally